melezhik/cv/README.md

 Chief System Engineer.
 EPAM Systems.
 US. [http://www.epam.com](http://www.epam.com)

 Act as architect and key developer in building and development of various CICD systems and frameworks.
-For numerous  projects, customers and technical stacks.
+For numerous  projects, customers and technical stacks (Azure Devops, GitLab, GitHub Action, Azure, GCP, K8s)

 Work closely with architects, developers and operations acting as a key technical driver in devops processes.